City-Syntax/nus-digital-twin/README.md

    - The Cesium Ion token can be obtained from [ion.cesium.com/tokens](https://ion.cesium.com/tokens)
    - The Mapbox access token can be obtained from [https://account.mapbox.com/access-tokens/](https://account.mapbox.com/access-tokens/)
 4. Run the application locally using `yarn dev`

+### Optional Environment Variables

+- `PUBLIC_SHOW_MAPBOX` is used to enable Mapbox tiles in development mode.
+By default, Mapbox tiles are disabled in development to save on bandwidth.
+The loading screen is also disabled when Mapbox tiles are disabled.
+The only valid value is `true`, all other values are ignored.